• Skip to primary navigation

 • The amount of food coloring is up to you.
 How red you want to go is entirely up to personal choice.
 Of course you can always omit the food coloring if you prefer too!

 • You can alter the consistency of the cream cheese frosting.
 This recipe calls for a firm cream cheese frosting.
 If you want to make the frosting even more firm, add more powdered sugar.
-Alternatively, if you want to soften the cream cheese frosting, add milk in 1 tablespoon at a time.
+Alternatively, if you want to soften the cream cheese frosting, add milk in 1 tbsp at a time.

 • Storage Instructions.
 The cupcakes can be made in advance and stored in a covered container at room temperature.
 However the frosting, must be stored in an airtight container in the refrigerator because it contains cream cheese.
 If the cupcakes are already frosted they must be refrigerated for up to 3 days.